voice.agents.attach. You configure

 An inlineAgentSpec selects the model leg and the turn-detection policy.
 The

-shape mirrors the agent config the control plane stores.
+shape mirrors the agent config that the control plane stores.

 ClutchCall resamples between the caller leg rate (commonly 8 kHz on PSTN)